 - Their apps are user-friendly and work correctly.
 The apps are where we interact with a VPN.
 They need to be user-friendly.
 They are also where features like kill switches reside, so they must work correctly.

 - They are secure.
 The VPN must use secure VPN protocols and strong encryption (AES-256 or ChaCha20) to ensure that hostile entities can't crack them.
-A recent report from the University of Maryland states that cyber attacks happens every 39 seconds on average, and affect one third of all Americans every year.
+A report from the University of Maryland stated that cyber attacks happens every 39 seconds on average, and affect one third of all Americans every year.
 As Cybersecurity Consultant David Hatter points out, a VPN can help protect you against being in that unlucky one third.

 - They must provide quality support.
 This means support personnel who are knowledgeable and responsive, a live chat system for fast response times, and a good money-back guarantee, just in case the relationship doesn't work out.